 REGULATIONS.

-A wildlife conservation officer, state police officer or peace officer of this state or any of its political subdivisions, upon displaying his badge of office, has the authority to enforce the provisions of Sections 12-7-9.1 through 12-7-9.5 of this ordinance and may require the operator of any off-highway motor vehicle to produce the certificate of registration or nonresident permit, proof of successful completion of an off-highway motor vehicle training course conducted by an off-highway safety training organization approved and certified by the department , when required by Section 12-7-9.8, and
+A wildlife conservation officer, state police officer or peace officer of this state or any of its political subdivisions, upon displaying his badge of office, has the authority to enforce the provisions of Sections 12-7-9.1 through 12-7-9.5 of this ordinance and may:

+require the operator of any off-highway motor vehicle to produce:

+the registration certificate or nonresident permit;

+proof of successful completion of an off-highway motor vehicle training course conducted by an off-highway safety training organization approved and certified by the department , when required by Section 12-7-9.8; and

-the personal identification of the operator, and may issue citations for violations of the provisions of Sections 12-7-9.1 through 12-7-9.9 of this ordinance.
+the personal identification of the operator; and

+issue citations for violations of the provisions of Sections 12-7-9.1 through 12-7-9.9 of this ordinance.
 (66-3-1015 NMSA 1978)

 EXEMPTIONS